-The Board and the Group continue to maintain strong, open and transparent relationships with relevant regulators and government authorities.
-Liaison with regulators and the Government, both directly and as part of Lloyds Banking Group, is an ongoing priority at all levels of the organisation, ensuring Lloyds Banking Group, and the Company's strategic aims align with the requirement of these important stakeholders.
-In addition, individual Directors have in the ordinary course of business continuing discussions with regulators on various matters within the regulatory agenda.
-Regulatory engagement provides a view of the key areas of regulatory focus to management and the Board with monitoring of regulatory actions in place.
+The Board and the Company continue to maintain strong, open, and transparent relationships with relevant regulators and government authorities.
+Liaison with regulators and the Government, both directly and as part of Lloyds Banking Group, is an ongoing priority at all levels of the organisation, ensuring Lloyds Banking Group, and the Company's strategic aims align with the requirements of these important stakeholders.